j-pride/manual/manual.md

 pm.pride.util.generator.EntityGenerator CUSTOMER adapter.CustomerEntity -b > CustomerEntity.java
 ```

 The parameter -b tells the generator to create only an entity class without descriptor.
-The result is an ordinary POJO class:
+The result is an ordinary Java bean or POJO class:

 ```
 package adapter;